blmayer/brain/README.md

 **Knowledge-driven program synthesis and semantic reasoning.**

-`brain` stores knowledge as a structured Ontology of Concepts (JSON-driven, with relations, emitters, and first-class interface support) and uses requirement satisfaction + recursive resolution to assemble correct outputs (code or ordered instruction lists) instead of relying on LLM hallucination.
+`brain` stores knowledge as a structured Ontology of Concepts (JSON-driven, with `parents`/`isA`, rich `relations` such as `needs`/`produces`/`requires`/`hasInstructions`, emitters, and first-class interfaces).

+The ontology itself guides the solution:
+- Natural language is parsed and matched against KB concepts to seed an initial plan.
+- The KB's relations, interfaces, and structure then drive dependency resolution, requirement satisfaction, instruction expansion, and what content actually participates in the final output.
+- Only nodes that the ontology brings in (via needs, produces, relatedTo, interface contracts, etc.) and that declare `emitters` contribute to the result.
+No hard-coded query paths or node pushing — the graph determines the solution.

 The active implementation is in Python.